cioportfolio/python/docs/index.md

 ## Using a Python workspace

+Practising is better than just reading so use this section to find a place to practice your Python.

 ### Raspberry Pi

 [Thonny](https://thonny.org/) is usually already installed and can be used for these exercises